IBM-EPBL/IBM-Project-16823-1659623579/Project Design and Planning/Project Design Phase 1/README.md

 The following documents are present in this folder:
-- Problem-Fit
+- Problem Solution Fit
-- Solution-Architecture
+- Solution Architecture
-- Proposed-Solution-Template
+- Proposed Solution Template